Should You Pay Off Your Mortgage Early?

 Consider mortgage refinance

 Currently, mortgage rates are around the 3% mark, and experts predict that they will rise in 2022 but remain relatively low.
-Refinancing your home loan and locking in a lower mortgage interest rate with one of the best mortgage refinance companies can save you money each month.
+Refinancing your home loan and locking in a lower mortgage interest rate.
+Shopping around to find the best mortgage refinance companies can save you money each month.
 Alternatively, you can opt for a shorter term that will save you time and potentially thousands of dollars in the long run.

 That said, the best time to refinance is when you can lower your interest rate by at least 0.75 percentage points.
 At current mortgage rates, this is possible for millions of people.
 However, keep in mind that a refinance does include closing costs.